Is gold a good investment?

-The decline of paper investment leads to increase in the price of gold and hence gold is the perfect investment to make if you wish to diversify your portfolio.
+The decline of paper investment leads to an increase in the price of gold and hence gold is the perfect investment to make if you wish to diversify your portfolio.

-In the short term, the gold prices can be volatile, but it has maintained its value over the long term.
-If you are planning on investing in gold, make sure it is for a long term.
+In the short term, gold prices can be volatile, but it has maintained its value over the long term.
+If you are planning on investing in gold, make sure it is for the long term.

 Investing in gold is worth considering.